scmacdon/AWSBlog/README.md

 	   }
 	}

-**NOTE**: Notice that the **EnvironmentVariableCredentialsProvider** is used to create a **DynamoDbClient**.
-The reason is because this application is going to be deployed to the AWS Elastic Beanstalk.
-You can setup environment variables on the AWS Elastic Beanstalk so that the  **DynamoDbClient** is successfully created.
+**Note:** The **EnvironmentVariableCredentialsProvider** is used to create a **DynamoDbClient**, because this application will be deployed to Elastic Beanstalk.
+You can set up environment variables on Elastic Beanstalk so that the  **DynamoDbClient** is successfully created.

 ### Create the PublishTextSMS class